varshini-d/Snake_Game_using_RL/README.md

 		Follow the menu prompts in the command prompt/terminal to select which snake you would like to observe, and then watch as the agent plays the game in a new window.

-	trainGeneticAlgorithm.py

-		Simply run the module to observe how the genetic algorithm was trained in action, starting from randomized chromosomes.
-		Specific information about each population is saved in Gadata.txt in the same folder as this program, and the file will be created if it does not already exist after the first generation.
-		Also, for every 10 populations, the population is saved in a file in the populations directory.